tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-data-visualization-tips-tricks.md

 type: post
 date: 2013-06-12T12:21:00+00:00
 ID: 2105
-excerpt: 'In exactly one week I’ll be giving a session with my colleague Valentino Vranken (blog | twitter) at the Belgian Community Day.
-We’ll be talking about Data Visualization.
-I’ll be talking about the tips: how do you need to visualize your data without the&hellip;'
+excerpt: "In exactly one week I'll be giving a session with my colleague Valentino Vranken (blog | twitter) at the Belgian Community Day.
+We'll be talking about Data Visualization.
+I'll be talking about the tips: how do you need to visualize your data without the&hellip;"
 url: /index.php/datamgmt/ssrs/data-visualization-tips-tricks/
 views:
   - 16912